mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

    **Figure 3**: A 4 :math:`\times` 4 lattice color-coded by material.

 .. note:: The runtime required by the plotting routine scales with the number of pixels in the image (the square of the ``gridsize`` parameter).
-.. note:: The routine randomly selects a colormap at runtime.
-As a result, the colors in the figure will vary from run to run.

 Plotting by Cell